-My Choice: Retirement Savings Plan Member Handbook (for Political Subdivisions): After Retirement
+My Choice: Retirement Savings Plan Member Handbook for Local Government Employees: After Retirement

 Death of a Member

 In the event of your death, INPRS must be notified so that your beneficiaries receive their payments promptly.
 INPRS needs a copy of the death certificate to make any distributions of available balances.
 Although employers may inform INPRS of your death, the death certificate will still be required.
 Employers do not always provide a member’s death notification.

 INPRS will distribute the money to your designated beneficiaries.
 The named beneficiary’s right to a distribution vests upon your death.
 Beneficiary changes received after your death cannot be honored.

 If you name more than one primary beneficiary, and one of them precedes you in death, the amounts your other beneficiaries receive may be affected.
 If you don’t file a new beneficiary designation form, the remaining primary beneficiaries will receive a portion of the deceased primary beneficiary’s share based upon the remaining primary beneficiaries’ percentages.

 DECLINING OR PASSING THROUGH A BENEFIT

 Indiana law allows a beneficiary to decline a bequest or personal property.
 The law also decides how the bequest is handled if the beneficiary declines it.
 For more specific information on your situation, please contact INPRS directly.

 Changing Your Beneficiary after Retirement